chrisammon3000/neo4j-titanic/README.md

 ```
 make create_environment
 ```
+Select y/n whether to include the geoparsing step or not.

 ### Start Containers
 Neo4j can be run inside a Docker container.
 To do so run from the root directory: